 DBCAS aims to provide an environment in which all boys feel safe and happy and are able to develop to their full potential.
 The college atmosphere caters for the needs of all students through a curriculum that is considerate of, and caters for, individual student needs.
 Our curriculum is engaging and challenging, aimed at developing the whole person, delivered by competent and caring teachers, supported by sympathetic structures and policies.

-The Monitor System of St. John Bosco is to be favoured.
+The Monitor System of St. John Bosco is to be favored.
 Teachers, therefore, will delegate areas of responsibility to suitable class members.
 Students must always be kept busy and occupied, in the classroom and outside it.
-This demands far-sightedness, planning and organisation.
+This demands far-sightedness, planning and organization.